 In this post our Guest Artist Michael Herb, Commercial, Editorial and Conceptual Photographer from Las Vegas, NV talks about the importance of self-promotion for artists and shares his own methods.
 I absolutely agree with Michael on how necessary self-promotion is, hope you hear him too and learn from his approach.

-– Julia Kuzmenko McKim, Beauty & Fashion Photographer, Retoucher and Educator
+– Julia Kuzmenko McKim, Commercial Beauty Photographer & Retoucher

 No one is going to come knocking on your door or call you up and offer you some fat sum of money.
 Well… at least not until they know you exist.
 As a freelance photographer, retoucher, painter, sculptor or any artist, it is part of your job to make your existence known to the world.